bertilmuth/requirementsascode/README.md

 In use case theory, use cases look at the system from a user's perspective.
 Technology decisions are postponed to the _use case realization_.
 This separation enables more focused discussions about the value the system provides to users, and finding the right solution for the problem to solve.

 In requirements as code, use case models are technology free as well.
 They call message handlers through interfaces.
 Message handlers are the use case realization.
 They orchestrate the calls to the domain code and the technical infrastructure external to the boundary.
 This makes it easier for you to change your technical infrastructure later in development.

+Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
+It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).
+And it goes beyond them.

+Using this library, you don't have to implement port interfaces to change technologies.
+And when you use message handlers to orchestrate the calls, you will end up with a pure domain model.
+That domain model doesn't depend on technical infrastructure like e.g. a database at all, not even by interface.
+That's why you can test the domain code without going through a framework an UI, and _without mocking anything_.

 You can also [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case models inside the code.